philippinespire/pire_lcwgs_data_processing/README.md

 <ins>**Basic Information:**</ins>

 - Digital Object Identifier- Do you already have a DOI for this upload? **No, I need one**
+  - Click "Get One Now"
 - Resource type: **Dataset**
-- Title: **_Species name_ Beagle File**
+- Title: **-Species name- Beagle File**
   - ex.
 Zenarchopterus dispar Beagle File
 - Publicaton Date: **Current date**
 - Creators: **Add Creator**
+  - In this section, you will first add the lead researcher who ran the bioinformatics pipeline.
+    - Family Name: **Last Name**
+    - Given Name: **First Name**
-  - Organization
+    - Affiliations: **University**
-    - "Search for an organization by name, identifier, or affiliation..."
-      - Search for the university you are associated with.
-In my case, that is **University of California, Santa Cruz**.
-    - Role: **Project Member**
+    - Role: **Data Curator**
+  - Now, you will add information for the following people.
+You can manually add this information, or use the "Search for persons by name, identifier, or affiliation..." search bar.
+If you use the search feature, you will need to update the university affiliation for Malin and Brendan.
+    - **Kent Carpenter, Old Dominion University, ORCID 0000-0003-3618-1811**
+    - **Malin Pinsky, University of California Santa Cruz, ORCID 0000-0002-8523-8952**
+    - **Christopher E Bird, Texas A&M Corpus Christi, ORCID 0000-0003-0228-3318**
+    - **Brendan Reid, University of California Santa Cruz, ORCID 0000-0003-4063-3956**
-- Description: **Beagle file for analysis of adaptation and changes in genetic diversity in ANGSD over the last century in the fish _Species name_ caught in the Philippines.**
+- Description: **Beagle file of genotype likelihoods produced by ANGSD from samples of -Species name- from the Philippines.**

 <ins>**Recommended Information:**</ins>